Polymer/polymer/CONTRIBUTING.md

 2. Install the dependencies:

-		npm install && bower install
+		npm install

 3. Run the tests:

 		npm test

-    Or if you have `web-component-tester` installed locally:
+    Or if you have `polymer-cli` installed locally:

-		wct
+		polymer test --npm

 To run individual test suites: